dev-inzams/dev-tostify/README.md

 Remember that this example is a basic implementation of toast notifications using HTML, CSS, and JavaScript.
 It provides a starting point that you can expand and customize based on your specific requirements.

-if you to want to use in laravel you can use this
+if you to want to use in laravel you can use this</br>
 	async function updateCategory() {
         try{
             let updatecategory = document.getElementById('updatecategory').value